 Cutting my own hair

 Being gullible and/or earnest

 Metaphor, especially body and science metaphors

-Most currently: my brilliant friend/elena ferrante; cruddy/lynda barry; on beauty/zadie smith; start where you are/pema chodron; the ethical slut; trauma stewardship; jorge amado; notes from no man's land/eula biss; the Fifth Book of Peace/Maxine Hong Kingston; Autobiography of Red/Anne Carson; 7 Nights/Jorge Luis Borges
+Most currently: I've been trying out poetry and I like it: bodymap/leah lakshmi piepzna-samarasinha; salt/nayyirah waheed. also: graceful simplicity/jerome segal; my brilliant friend/elena ferrante; cruddy/lynda barry; on beauty/zadie smith; start where you are/and others by pema chodron; the ethical slut; trauma stewardship; jorge amado; notes from no man's land/eula biss; the Fifth Book of Peace/Maxine Hong Kingston; Autobiography of Red/Anne Carson; 7 Nights/Jorge Luis Borges

-Always: Just So Stories/Rudyard Kipling; The Phantom Tollbooth/Norton Juster; Cosmicomics/Italo Calvino; The Everyday Language of White Racism/Jane Hill; the Times, but with some grains of salt.
+Always: Just So Stories/Rudyard Kipling and other picturebooks; The Phantom Tollbooth/Norton Juster and other young adult fantasy fiction; Cosmicomics/Italo Calvino; The Everyday Language of White Racism/Jane Hill; the NYTimes, but with some grains of salt.

-Folk, blues, soul, hip hop, canto popular, new weird america, ladies who don't always try to make their voices sound pretty, people who speak truth to power and feelings, radio top forties, Radiolab, Radiotopia, Democracy Now!
+Folk, blues, soul, hip hop, canto popular, new weird america, ladies who don't always try to make their voices sound pretty, people who speak truth to power and feelings, radio top forties, Radiolab, TAL, Reveal, 2 Dope Queens, Democracy Now!

 Verbal and written and movement processing